madsbuch/blog/_posts/2016-01-29-100-days-of-fibonacci-day-9-haskell-types.md

 = 'S ('S 'Z)
 {% endhighlight %}

-Now we have both a method of defining kind constructors and perform operations on these.
-Now we can implement Fibonacci on the type level.
+We can now both define type level datatypes (kinds) and do operations on these.
+Along this line I implemented Fibonacci straight forward in direct recursion.

 {% highlight haskell %}
 type family Fibonacci (n :: Nat) :: Nat